ta-data-lis/Project-Week-6/your-project/README.md

 1. Analyse the occurrence of rare earth in the world and if there are any associated conflicts

+2. Did the race to space already started?

-2. Is there any governmental effort for space mining?
+3. Is there any governmental effort for space mining?

 <a name="dataset"></a>